Sri Lanka Travel and Tourism

 It is also known as Sea of Milk.
 There are a number of species of birds found on the varieties of trees around the lake.

-There are plenty of fish – But fishing is prohibited!
+There is plenty of fish – But fishing is prohibited!

 While you are there – enjoy a boat ride- it takes about 15 to 20 minutes only.